-WSP receives subsidy approval (if applicable)
+Step 8: WSP receives subsidy approval (if applicable)

-- The WSP (if applicable) will receive an approval for the subsidy from the WSTF. - Subsidy approval will entail the verification of the project crossing preset milestones will have prior to disbursements.
+- The WSP (if applicable) will receive an approval for the subsidy from the WSTF. - Subsidy approval will entail the verification of the project crossing pre-set milestones will have prior to disbursements.
 The verification will take the form of physical inspection in the field by qualified technicians or engineers and can take up to 30-60 days.

-WSP Board accepts offer from lender
+Step 9: WSP Board accepts offer from lender

-■ WSP Board, in conjunction with the lender, must agree on terms of association.
-This occurs after the lender has provided the requested amount,, pricing and tenure of the loan and agrees on how the how the loan is going to be appropriated.
+WSP Board, in conjunction with the lender, must agree on terms of association.
+This occurs after the lenders have provided for the requested amount, pricing and tenor of the loan and agrees with the WSP on how the loan is going to be drawn-down.

-WSP appoints contractors
+Step 10: WSP appoints contractors

 - WSPs are required to appoint independent contractors from a transparent and fair vetting process.
-This will not be necessary if the WSP is using its own manpower and resources for the project. - WSPs owned by County Governments must follow the procurement rules described in the PPDA Act of 2005 and associated rules and regulations.
-They must also adhere to World Bank procurement rules if they have applied for OBA subsidy or technical assistance.
-Key guiding principles for procurements managed by WSPs are: - o Transparency in the procurement process and in the implementation of procurement contracts. - o Competitiveness by extending equal opportunity to eligible and qualified companies. - o Streamlined procurement process. - o Accountability of public officials directly or indirectly involved in the procurement process and implementation of procurement contracts and the private parties awarded contracts. - Public monitoring of the procurement process and the implementation of awarded contracts - If the WSP had previously acquired contractors, they are required to produce a statement of works from previous assignments and any other documentation from previous works.
+This will not be necessary if the WSP is using its own manpower and resources for the project. - WSPs owned by public entities must follow the procurement rules described in the PPDA Act of 2005 and associated rules and regulations.
+They must also adhere to World Bank procurement rules if they have applied for Output Based Aid subsidy or technical assistance.

+Key guiding principles for procurements managed by WSPs are:

+- o Transparency in the procurement process and in the implementation of procurement contracts. - o Competitiveness by extending equal opportunity to eligible and qualified companies. - o Streamlined procurement process. - Accountability of public officials directly or indirectly involved in the procurement process and implementation of procurement contracts and the private parties awarded contracts. - Public monitoring of the procurement process and the implementation of awarded contracts - If the WSP had previously acquired contractors, they are required to produce a statement of works from previous assignments and any other documentation from previous works.

-Loan Disbursement
+Step 11: Loan Disbursement

-After the required conditions have been met and document submissions finalized, the loan shall be disbursed.
+• After the required conditions have been met and document submissions finalized, the loan shall be disbursed.